25 Overused Eco-Friendly Terms (And What They Actually Mean)

 But what is lyocell?

-Lyocell fiber (also known as Tencel) is a type of regenerated cellulose made from wood pulps.
+Lyocell fiber (also known as Tencel) is a type of eco-friendly fabric derived from regenerated cellulose of wood pulps.

 Lyocell is the fabric’s generic name, while Tencel is a widely popular lyocell brand sold by Lenzing AG.